ishkining/100-days-web-python/README.md

 ### 37-40 days - Pyramid - 26.07 20:49

 Unfortenately, I haven't learned a lot cause I have problems w/ installing cookiecutter so I have just watched lections.

+### 41-44 days - React - 27.07 12:47

+It was magnificent, adorable and beautiful.
+I have already knew about React, but I really enjoyed of this tutorial.